CSCfi/csc-user-guide/docs/computing/running/throughput.md

 * [Nextflow] singularity container-based bioinformatics pipelines on Puhti
 * [Data storage guide for machine learning] explains where to work with ML data and how to use the shared file system efficiently
-* [Using GREASY to run multiple Gaussian jobs on Puhti]

 ### Workflow tools integrated into common simulation software